-To learn more about these and other projects, check out the Lake Ripley Management Plan and other reports by clicking on the "Links & Downloads" button found on the left side of your screen.
+To learn more about these and other projects, check out the Lake Ripley Management Plan and other reports that can be found on our website.
 These reports contain a wealth of information on existing resource conditions, problems and emerging threats, ongoing management programs, results of public opinion surveys, and long-term strategy recommendations.
 Copies of these and other reports are also available for review at the Cambridge Community Library and Lake District office.

 Weed Harvester Program

 The District currently owns and operates a 2015 Aquarius Systems’ Model HM-420 mechanical harvester with a 7.0-foot cutting width, 5.5-foot cutting depth, 10.8-19.8” draft, and a 450 cubic feet capacity (10,000 lbs.).

 The harvester is constructed upon a low-draft barge controlled by side-mounted paddle wheels, and is equipped with one horizontal and two vertical cutter bars that can be hydraulically positioned.
 Hydraulic conveyors built into the harvester hoist cut plant debris onto the deck of the barge.
 When full, the plant material is transported back to shore and off-loaded into a dump truck using a shore-conveyor system.